DeepSenseCA/echofilter/docs/source/usage_guide.rst

    number of files, restart the process by running the same command with the ``--skip`` argument.
 See the known issues section above.

--  If you have a problem using a checkpoint for the first time:
+-  If you have a problem using a :term:`checkpoint` for the first time:

    -  check your internet connection